Barron Trump Should Be Left Alone In Staying With Presidential Tradition, According To Official White House Statement

 — BuzzFeed News (@BuzzFeedNews) January 14, 2017

 The Obama girls, Malia and Sasha, were fun to watch as they seemed to take in their new life eight years ago when they were still young.
 Of course, they were also made fun of on social media and many people now say that this is all a double standard as they compare both families.
 People can be quite cruel and no child, presidential or not, should be subject to those mean words, especially when they are thrown out by adults.
-That is why this statement was made to remind everyone to stop with horrible comments towards the newest presidential kid and let him have his privacy.
+That is why this statement was made to remind everyone to stop the horrible comments towards the newest presidential kid and let him have his privacy.

 One adult, Saturday Night Live writer Katie Rich, was just recently suspended over her controversial tweet concerning the Trump son.
-She wrote what she thought was a humorous post during the inauguration on Friday saying that Barron will be our country’s first homeschool shooter.
+She wrote what she thought was a humorous post during the inauguration on Friday saying that Barron will be our country’s first homeschooled shooter.
 The outrage ensued after that post went out and according to Deadline on Monday, Rich has been suspended from her job indefinitely.

-Barron Trump may be somewhat of a bright light as the world watched him throughout the swearing in of his dad as president.
+Barron Trump may be somewhat of a bright light as the world watched him throughout the swearing-in of his dad as president.
 President Trump’s youngest child seems to be taking it all in right now.
-Between the high five fail with his mom and the fact that he wouldn’t let the new First Lady hold his hand during the presidential parade, it has put him in the spotlight but in a ‘cool kid’ kind of way.
+Between the high-five fail with his mom and the fact that he wouldn’t let the new First Lady hold his hand during the presidential parade, it has put him in the spotlight but in a “cool kid” kind of way.

 Barron Trump plays peek-a-boo with Ivanka Trump's 10-month-old son, Theodore James Kushner. https://t.co/tUXJ5ZEGTN pic.twitter.com/UEh5mBXHsW